Aliases for TPR Gene

 External Ids for TPR Gene

 Previous GeneCards Identifiers for TPR Gene

 This gene encodes a large coiled-coil protein that forms intranuclear filaments attached to the inner surface of nuclear pore complexes (NPCs).
 The protein directly interacts with several components of the NPC.
 It is required for the nuclear export of mRNAs and some proteins.
 Oncogenic fusions of the 5' end of this gene with several different kinase genes occur in some neoplasias. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TPR Gene

 TPR (Translocated Promoter Region, Nuclear Basket Protein) is a Protein Coding gene.
-Diseases associated with TPR include prostate cancer 1 and pediatric ependymoma.
-Among its related pathways are Disease and Pathways in cancer.
-GO annotations related to this gene include protein homodimerization activity and transporter activity.
+Diseases associated with TPR include bejel and prostate cancer 1.
+Among its related pathways are Immune System and Infectious disease.
+GO annotations related to this gene include poly(A) RNA binding and nucleotide binding.

 UniProtKB/Swiss-Prot for TPR Gene